bcgov-nr/action-vault-broker-approle/README.md

 [![MIT License](https://img.shields.io/github/license/bcgov-nr/action-vault-broker-approle.svg)](/LICENSE)
 [![Lifecycle](https://img.shields.io/badge/Lifecycle-Experimental-339999)](https://github.com/bcgov/repomountie/blob/master/doc/lifecycle-badges.md)

-# Vault Approle Token extractor through Vault Broker API
+# Vault App role Token extractor through Vault Broker API

 This action acquires an approle token from vault through the Broker API.
-This allows the team to access and generate tokens through the github action pipeline.
+This allows the team to read secrets through the GitHub action pipeline.

 This is useful in CI/CD pipelines where you need to access a secret, get a vault token or anything vault related.

 This tool is currently based on the existing documentation provided by 1team.

+## Prerequisites
+    1. Discussion with 1team/DBA to start the onboarding process on vault.
+    2. Project setup is done for 3 envs development, test and production.
+    3. The provision_role_id is environment specific and should be stored in as secrets in the github repository.
+    4. The broker_jwt is global and NOT environment specific and should be stored in as secrets in the github repository.

-# Usage
+## Usage

 ```yaml
 - uses: bcgov-nr/action-vault-broker-approle@main